rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Sequential_Circuits.md

 The value of D2 may be intermediate if D is not synchronised

-If the resolution time of F1 is small enough compared the the clock rate, Q will be synchronised
+If the resolution time of F1 is small enough compared to the clock rate, Q will be synchronised

 # Pipelining